 The blue Himalayan poppy, also known as just the blue poppy, is a pretty perennial, but it has some specific growing requirements that not every garden can provide.
 Find out more about this striking flower and what it needs to grow before adding it to your beds.

 Caring for Blue Poppies – Blue Poppy Info

 Blue Himalayan poppy (Meconopsis betonicifolia) looks just like you might expect, like a poppy but in a striking shade of cool blue.
-These perennials grow tall, three to five feet (1 to 1.5 m/) in height and have hairy leaves like other types of poppies.
+These perennials grow tall, 3 to 5 feet (1-1.5 m.) in height and have hairy leaves like other types of poppies.
 The blooms are large and deep blue to purple in color.
-And while they resemble other poppies, these plants are not true poppies at all.
+While they do resemble other poppies, these plants are not true poppies at all.

 The climate and conditions have to be just right to grow Himalayan blue poppy plants successfully, and even then it can be challenging.
 The best results are seen in areas that are cool and moist with excellent drainage and soil that is slightly acidic.